torvalds/linux/Documentation/admin-guide/device-mapper/switch.rst

 Each of these multipath devices contains the set of paths directly to the array member in one priority group, and leverages existing path selectors to load balance amongst these paths.
-We also build a non-preferred priority group containing paths to other array members for failover reasons.
+We also build a analn-preferred priority group containing paths to other array members for failover reasons.

 The upper tier consists of a single dm-switch device.
 This device uses